AIDEN-OFFICIAL/DevOps/Docker.md

      ME_CONFIG_BASICAUTH_USERNAME: admin
      ME_CONFIG_BASICAUTH_PASSWORD: qwerty
      ME_CONFIG_MONGODB_URL: "mongodb://admin:qwerty@mongo:27017/"
+   app: // also included the app so that everything runs in a single network
+    build: .   // Docker Compose looks in the current directory (.), finds and builds an image from that Dockerfile, then uses that image to run the app container.
+    ports:
+      - "3000:3000"
+    environment:
+      - PORT=3000
+      - MONGO_URI=mongodb://admin:qwerty@mongo:27017/usersDB?authSource=admin
+    depends_on:   //tells Docker Compose that one service depends on another, so here mongo runs before app
+      - mongo
 ```
 **Docker Compose**
 - `docker compose -f fileName.yaml up -d` to deploy a yaml file config to running containers in detach mode (up: starts the file )
 - `docker compose -f fileName.yaml down` to remove files from our container
+- `docker compose up -d` Starts or updates your services based on the Compose file

 ## Docker File creation
 ### commands: